itertools --- 効率的なループ用のイテレータ生成関数群

 itertools.starmap(function, iterable)

 Make an iterator that computes the function using arguments obtained from the iterable.
-Used instead of map() when argument parameters are already grouped in tuples from a single iterable (when the data has been "pre-zipped").
+Used instead of map() when argument parameters have already been "pre-zipped" into tuples.

 The difference between map() and starmap() parallels the distinction between function(a,b) and function(*c).
 Roughly equivalent to: